TheLindaProjectInc/Altitude/README.md

 ## Development
-Altitude is built using the Angular7 and Electron frameworks for maximum cross-platform compatibility.
+Altitude is built using the Angular and Electron frameworks for maximum cross-platform compatibility.

 ### Getting Started